Wilson's double-double leads Aces to 67-64 win over Sun

 The Aces staved off a late run by the Sun, who nearly erased a seven-point deficit with 1:24 left when Alyssa Thomas hit back-to-back shots to pull Connecticut within three.
 But DeWanna Bonner’s desperation 3-point attempt to tie the game fell short as time expired.

 Chelsea Gray finished with 21 points for Las Vegas, while Jackie Young chipped in 11 as the franchise won their first WNBA Finals game in franchise history.
-They had been swept in 2008 when the team was in San Antonio and lost in three games in 2020.
+They were also swept in 2008 when the team was in San Antonio.

-“Coming from being swept and actually getting one.
-Pretty happy about this one,” Wilson said.
-“Not going to dwell on it long as we have a really tough Game 2 coming up.”

 After squandering a first-quarter lead, and allowing the Sun to control the second and carry momentum in the third, the Aces outscored Connecticut 13-3 to close the third quarter and seize momentum for the final period before a frenzied record sold out gathering of 10,135.